dhable/caffeinatedideas.com/_drafts/superfish-highlights-the-ssl-problem.md

     how much of the security on the Internet is based on trusting the client configuration.
 What can be done to salvage SSL and trust on the Internet?
 ---
-It's only been two weeks since the [news of Lenovo bundling Superfish on their laptops][superfish-headline] was brought to the public's attention and while the focus has been on who at Lenovo knew about the bundle, few people are really talking about what it means to the security of the Internet.
-Developers used to just enable SSL on their services to check off the security requirement.
-Post Superfish, developers need to think more about security and should probably pay attention to the research underway.
+It's only been two weeks since [news of Lenovo bundling Superfish on their laptops][superfish-headline] was brought to the public's attention.
+While the focus has been on who at Lenovo knew about the bundle, few people are really talking about what it means to the security of the Internet.
+Developers used to just enable SSL on their services to check off their security requirements.
+Developers now need to think more about security and should pay attention to the new research underway.

 ## What Is Superfish?

-Superfish was basically a program that listened to the HTTP responses from the web browser, specifically the HTML content.
-Superfish would then add new HTML code to the stream before the web browser got it that would display ads not placed on the site by the site author or would replace existing ads with Superfish ads.
+Superfish was basically a program that listened to the HTTP responses heading to the web browser, specifically the HTML content.
+Superfish would then add new HTML code to the stream before the web browser received the response with ads not placed on the site by the site author or would replace existing ads with Superfish ads.
 The end goal was to increase the impressions for Superfish ads over traditional ad networks.

 > __Side Note__:
 > Performing this kind of injection for non-SSL sites doesn't break security, although it's unethical.
 We